AdamAntoshin/SAP-1.5/Documentation/work_log.md

 * I/O interface with Arduino

+* 15 instructions (including NOP), option for 113 more (128 possible instructuions).
+Example: LDA 15 (load value in address 15 to register A).

 I then began building the circuit on breadboards.
 After building a few parts of the computer and going on a short haitus, I realized I made a grave mistake while building my circuit without drawing schematics first.
 I've then drawn my schematics and made sure to draw one before building each part.

 After a bare-bones version of the computer was built, testing began (don't worry, I tested each part individually).
 It could run basic programs successfuly, but the main problem was that sometimes the counter in the control unit would skip a beat, throwing the program execution off-course.
 My main theory was that the clock signals weren't clean enough, but I couldn't test that since I didn't have an oscilloscope at the time.